estherkimyunjung/estherkimyunjung/README.md

 * [Portfolio](https://estherkim.netlify.app/) | [Blog](https://medium.com/@estherkimyunjung) | [Linkedin](https://www.linkedin.com/in/estherkim-yunjung)

-Full-stack web developer transitioning from hospitality management, loan processing, teaching, and accounting/tax careers.
-Experience with Ruby on Rails and JavaScript-based programming.
-Possesses strong skills in project management, team planning, strategy, analysis, and organization that helps companies achieve specific goals and objectives on time.
-Ability to multi-task well under pressure and work diligently to meet deadlines, collaborate with others and self learn to solve challenging problems.
+Full stack web developer with a passion for learning and developing user-friendly web applications.
+With experience in Ruby on Rails, React, Redux, and JavaScript based programming and a background in Business and Finance.
+I bring strong skills in project management, customer service, sales, and marketing to further enhance organizational worth.
 I’m creative and capable of adapting to new tasks to deliver high work quality.

 ### Technical Skills